AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_android.md

    }
    ```

-5. Create a user account, log in to the app.
+5. Create a user account and log in to the app.
 To implement this logic, in `app/java/io.agora.agorachatquickstart/MainActivity`, add the following lines after the `initListener` function:

    ```java
    // Logs in with a token.